Analog-Digital Hybrid Computing

 User experience: Users may be aware of using an analog computer on-a-chip (engaged) or they may be unaware of it (hidden).

-Scale: Up to a few dozen analog computing elements may be deployed in a given application (small scale) or vastly more analog computing elements could be deployed (large scale).
+Scale: A given application may harness a few dozen analog computing elements (small scale) or vastly more analog computing elements can be deployed (large scale).

 Purpose: An analog computer on-a-chip may be applied with a fixed configuration (special purpose) or its users may be able to re-configure its programming (general purpose).